 - Automatic provisioning of all your infrastructure for local, testing, and production environments in the cloud.

-- Free built-in hosting on Encore Cloud for development.
+- Free built-in hosting on Encore Cloud for development and hobby use.

 - Connect your own cloud account with AWS/Azure/GCP to have Encore deploy there.

-- Create any number of environments and deploy to multiple clouds.
+- Create unlimited environments and deploy to multiple clouds.

 Encore is designed to help individual developers and teams be incredibly productive, and have more fun, when solving most backend use cases.
 There are many developers building with Encore, loving the experience when building things like: